WhyToReinventTheWheel/Sql/README.md

 # ACID
 	A- Atomicity
-		Either all or non
+		Either all or none
 	C- consitency
 		Transaction should lead to one consiency state to another example transfer found from Acount A to Acount B final consitency state A-100 and B+ 100 so it is programmer responsibilty I- Isolation